 Sustainable cloud servers: what is green cloud storage?

-Green cloud is an approach to cloud computing that aims to reduce the environmental impact of IT services delivered over the internet, such as cloud storage.
+Green cloud computing is an approach to cloud computing that aims to reduce the environmental impact of IT services delivered over the internet, such as cloud storage.
 Ultimately, this approach aims to make green IT services beneficial to the environment and society, replacing resource-intensive business practices like on-premises data centres with physical servers.

 Before we start discussing green cloud strategies, it’s important to note that green cloud is also used to refer to the inherent environmental benefits of cloud computing.
 Let’s take a look at how cloud storage in particular can improve your business’s eco-friendliness.